Warm-Starting Iterative Gaussian Processes for Faster Sequential Inference: Finding the Maximizing Inputs of Posterior Samples

-The average initial distance of the warm start initialisation are compared with those of the cold start.
-Additionally, we compare the number of iterations to convergence for warm and cold start for the three linear solvers: CG, SGD and AP.
-Convergence is reached when the relative residual (residual normalised by $\lVert\bm{b}\rVert$) of the solution is within a tolerance of $\tau=0.01$, the value recommended in \citep{maddox2021iterativegaussianprocessesreliably}.
+The average initial distances of the warm-start initializations are compared with those of the cold-start.
+Additionally, we compare the number of iterations to convergence for warm and cold-start for the three linear solvers CG, SGD and AP.
+Convergence is reached when the relative residual norm (residual norm $\lVert\vb{H} \vb*{v} - \vb*{b}\rVert$ divided by $\lVert\bm{b}\rVert$) of the solution is within a tolerance of $\tau=0.01$, which \citet{maddox2021iterativegaussianprocessesreliably} recommends as reliably accurate for predictions with iterative GPs.